iamvs-2002/Understand-PR-and-Github/README.md

 - Now, open the folder in which it has cloned, i.e. Understand-PR-and-Github, using the command:

   *cd Understand-PR-and-Github*

+- Now, switch your branch to test

+  *git checkout test*

 - Then, open the code base using the command: